-Any customer with a metered monthly demand greater than 50 kW in two consecutive months during a twelve month period may be eligible for one of the credits listed below for the competitive metering services described in the preceding Addendum No.1 Section 1 entitled "New York Practices and Procedures for the Provision of Electric Metering in a Competitive Environment".
+A Direct Customer or any customer with a metered monthly demand greater than 50 kW in two consecutive months during a twelve month period may be eligible for one of the credits listed below for the competitive metering services described in the preceding Addendum-MET Section 1 entitled "New York Practices and Procedures for the Provision of Electric Metering in a Competitive Environment".
 Also see General Information Section 12.1 of Central Hudson's Electric Rate Schedule for details.